elixir-ecto/ecto/guides/howtos/Polymorphic associations with many to many.md

   * if a todo item sent as parameter does not have an ID (nor a matching ID), we consider that todo item should be inserted
   * if a todo item is currently associated but its ID was not sent as parameter, we consider the todo item is being replaced and we act according to the `:on_replace` callback.
 By default `:on_replace` will raise so you choose a behaviour between replacing, deleting, ignoring or nilifying the association

 The advantage of using `cast_assoc/3` is that Ecto is able to do all of the hard work of keeping the entries associated, **as long as we pass the data exactly in the format that Ecto expects**.
-However, such approach is not always preferrable and in many situations it is better to design our associations differently or decouple our UIs from our database representation.
+However, such approach is not always preferable and in many situations it is better to design our associations differently or decouple our UIs from our database representation.

 ## Polymorphic todo items